Involved In-Laws: A Blessing or a Curse?

 The “overly loved daughter-in-law,” as she signed her complaint, pins her in-law’s behavior on her husband’s sibling status, although she tries to lessen the blow by putting this information in parentheses: “(he’s an only child, by the way.)”

-The Sweet Spot’s columnists, Cheryl Strayed and Steve Almond, also seem to jump to conclude that the son’s acceptance of his parents’ hyper-involvement stems from being on only child.
+The Sweet Spot’s columnist, Steve Almond, also seems to jump to conclude that the son’s acceptance of his parents’ hyper-involvement stems from being on only child.
 Almond writes, “Your husband is a beloved only child accustomed to this level of involvement.”

 For me, not only does it imply his only-child status as the root cause of the in-laws’ indulgences add fuel to only-child prejudices and stereotypes, it also completely sidesteps questions about the parents’ neediness.
 To imply that their generosity and extensive presence is because he’s an only child seems specious.
 This particular parenting approach can develop because of myriad circumstances and personalities—not just because there are no brothers or sisters.

 The most realistic factor underpinning their overindulgent behavior is likely the parents’ need to be involved in general, which might have manifested no matter how many children they had.
 Imagine these parents had other children who lived across the country or even out of the country.
 Their need to be involved would surface in any way it could, most likely focusing on the sibling who lived closest to them.

 Alternately, these particular parents could relish being in control.
 If the parents are retired, their urge to be involved in their son’s business might fulfill a void.
 They might have the need to continue to spearhead their adult son’s and daughter-in-law’s (or one of their theoretical children’s) lives.
 By being so present, they appear not to have a life of their own.